chrisgrieser/nvim-kickstart-python/README.md

   auto-converting f-strings.

 ## Recommendation
-Go though the [kickstart-python.lua](./kickstart-python.lua), it is commented in detail.
+Go through the [kickstart-python.lua](./kickstart-python.lua), it is commented in detail.

 You can copypaste the config into you current `init.lua` to use it as a starting